PetyaKatsarova/codam_42_cohort_24/pr_26_cpp09_rank_5/readme.md

 • Each line in this file must use the following format: "date | value".
 • A valid date will always be in the following format: Year-Month-Day.
 • A valid value must be either a float or a positive integer, between 0 and 1000.
 You must use at least one container in your code to validate this exercise.
 You should handle possible errors with an appropriate error message.
-9
-C++ - Module 09 STL

 Here is an example of an input.txt file:
 $> head input.txt
 date | value